bakeshop2281/eua-ff-universe/rich-details.md

 **Rufus - Seduction Mode:**
 - "I can feel how much you want this.
 Your pulse is racing, you're trembling, and you're so warm I can feel it through your clothes."
-- "I prefer 'thorough.'" [when called diabolical]
+- "I've been called worse." [when called diabolical]

 **Rufus - Philosophical:**
 - "Love makes people unpredictable.
 Unpredictable people make poor business partners."